lornest/whoop-mcp/README.md

 - `start_date` (str): ISO 8601 formatted date
 - `end_date` (str): ISO 8601 formatted date
 - `limit` (int): Max records to return (default 25, max 50)

-## Example Usage

-Once configured in Claude Desktop, you can ask questions like:

-- "What was my recovery score yesterday?"
-- "Show me my sleep data for the last week"
-- "What workouts did I do this month?"
-- "How has my HRV been trending over the past 30 days?"

 ## API Version